RackEmApp/releasenotes/README.md

 This page displays the release note information for the RackEmApp Platform and the RackEmApp Mobile Application.
 To subscribe to changes in our release notes, you can watch [this GitHub Repository](https://github.com/RackEmApp/releasenotes).

 ---
+***App** - 8th July 2024 (1.1.6)*
+ - Fixed an issue where if away captain's selected a forfeit player, it would not allow the section to be locked in.
+ - Added support for all android versions from 5 and above
+ - Fixed an issue loading competition matches when the table had been booked through the table booking system on a shared venue
+ - Added support for league games to be settle by a draw decider

 ***Platform** - 8th July 2024*
  - Added support for league matches to be decided by a draw decider
  - Fixed issue where booking emails were not including the date